adammck/terraform-inventory/README.md

 ## Usage

-Ansible doesn't (seem to) support calling the inventory script with parameters, so you can specify the path to the state file using the environment variable TI\_TFSTATE like so:
+Ansible doesn't (seem to) support calling the inventory script with parameters, so you can specify the path to the state file using the `TI_TFSTATE` environment variable, like so:

-  TI\_TFSTATE=deploy/terraform.tfstate ansible-playbook --inventory-file=terraform-inventory
+    TI_TFSTATE=deploy/terraform.tfstate ansible-playbook --inventory-file=terraform-inventory

 Alternately, you can create a little shell script and call that.
 Something like: